 Medications are likely to be your first line of defense: Prescription anticonvulsants, such as Trileptal (oxcarbazepine) and Neurontin (gabapentin), tranquilize the nerve so it doesn’t keep firing.
 These medications are taken to the point where patients no longer have pain [including breakthrough pain] and then we taper down the drug, Delfino notes.

 If you go into remission you’ll be taken off the drug and closely monitored by your neurologist.
 If drugs do not help, more invasive options are typically recommended, such as microvascular decompression, a type of brain surgery to access the back of the brain and add cushioning between any artery in contact with the trigeminal nerve.
 The surgeon inserts a small pad of Teflon or fat between the blood vessel and the nerve it is irritating, explains Delfino.

 Upwards of 75 percent of patients who have the surgery are without pain [afterward].
 Risks of the procedure include hearing loss and nerve injury.
 Another effective treatment is radio-frequency ablation, which uses heat to damage the nerve, preventing pain signals from being transmitted.

-Gamma knife radio surgery is a newer approach and the least-invasive option, with fewer complications, and it doesn’t require general anesthesia.
+Gamma knife radiosurgery is an approach and the least-invasive option, with fewer complications, and it doesn’t require general anesthesia.
 The procedure delivers a focused, high-dose beam of radiation to the affected nerve, damaging it so the nerve won’t fire and cause pain.
-As with any treatment, though, TN can come back months or years later.
+As with any treatment, though, Trigeminal Neuralgia can come back months or years later.